Rapha149/SignGUI/README.md

 ### Opening a sign after a player joins
 Since the sign is not actually placed on the server, it can get overwritten when the chunks are sent to the player, which is the case when the player joins.

-Because of that you may encounter problems when you send a sign to the player directly when he joins.
+Because of that you may encounter the problem that the sign does not display any text when you send it to the player directly when he joins.
-But even with 20 ticks (1 second) delay from the PlayerJoinEvent, the sign was empty sometimes.
+But even with a 20 tick (1 second) delay after the PlayerJoinEvent, the sign in my tests was empty sometimes.
 I would recommend waiting at least a few more seconds before opening the gui.

 ## Credits
 This project's structure was inspired by WesJD's [AnvilGUI](https://github.com/WesJD/AnvilGUI) and I used some code from Cleymax's [SignGUI](https://github.com/Cleymax/SignGUI).